-Yesterday we travelled to North Wales to record the pupils of Madras Voluntary Aided Primary School in Penley which is not too far from Wrexham and located just over the border into North Wales.
+Yesterday I travelled to North Wales to record the pupils of Madras Voluntary Aided Primary School in Penley which is not too far from Wrexham and located just over the border into North Wales.
 Unusually, this recording was scheduled to start at 1pm.
 On the plus side this gave us a bit longer to get from Wiltshire to Wrexham and meant that we could leave at 06.30 instead of around 4am.

 However, on the downside other people were up at this time of day so in actual fact it took over an hour longer to travel at that time off day.
 Nevertheless we still arrived at the school in good time just before 11am and had everything set up and ready to go by noon.

 The first thing one notices about Madras Primary School in Penley is its lovely thatched roof.
 As we arrived I was reflecting this is probably the first thatched School we have recorded in!
 Madras is also quite a small school with around 120 pupils on roll.
 Once we had signed in, we were shown to the school hall where the recording was to take place.